 God is praised for the natural wonders that make the world fertile.
 He is depicted as a farmer who can control the rainfall and the fertility of the earth.

 Behind the praise of God’s control of the water may be a polemic against the fertility god Baal.
 The Canaanites believed this god regulated the heavenly waters that rained down upon the land, fertilizing it and making it fruitful.

 Thus have you prepared the land: drenching its furrows, breaking up its clods, softening it with showers, blessing its yield.

 In the land of Palestine, autumn rains soften the land, allowing it to be malleable enough for plowing and cultivation, while the spring rains nourish the plants and provide growth.
 The psalmist claims it is the God of Israel who exercises power and control over all these processes.

-The psalmist is showing that God has neither rival nor companion.
+In Canaanite mythology, separate deities held sway over rainfall versus the harvest; in this psalm, the God of Israel oversees both.
+The author is showing that God has neither rival nor companion.
 He alone prevails over every aspect of the world.

 The fields are garmented with flocks and the valleys blanketed with grain.

 In addition to the plentiful harvest, another consequence of such abundance is extensive flocks.
 Animals (including human beings) require fertile fields off of which they can live.
 Where there is such land, herds will flourish.